The Different Types of CRM: Choosing the Most Suitable One For Your Business

 In addition, Hubspot is easily integrated with Shopify and Salesforce and has an informative blog with useful tips on growing one’s business.

 SugarCRM is focused on customer experience and provides all the necessary features that help optimize and improve it.
-The system allows to map the customer journey, track all the interactions between the customer and your company, perform drag-and-drop automation of processes and more.
+The system allows to map the customer journey, track all the interactions between the customer and your company (providing the interactions management feature), perform drag-and-drop automation of processes and more.

 Salesforce is one of a few CRM tools that combine the features of analytical, collaborative and operational CRMs in one comprehensive solution.
 As well, Salesforce can be easily integrated with an array of third-party services.